anormanangel/Predicting-Customer-Churn-Using-Machine-Learning/README.md

 5. High-income individuals churn more than low- and middle-income classes.

-6. Customers who synced their account to social media churned more than those who didn’t.
+6. Customers who synced their accounts to social media churned more than those who didn’t.

 # What I Learned
-* 🧩 **Advanced Python Concept for Data Analytics:** Mastered the art of using python for data manuplation, processing, vizualization and machine learning.
+* 🧩 **Advanced Python Concept for Data Analytics:** Mastered the art of using Python for data manipulation, processing, visualization and machine learning.

-* 📊 **Machine Learning:** I implemented various classirication models to predict customer churn including Logistic Regression, K-Nearest Neighbors, Random Forest, Gradient Boosting, Decision Tree, Support Vector Machine (SVM) & Naive Bayes.
+* 📊 **Machine Learning:** I implemented various classification models to predict customer churn including Logistic Regression, K-Nearest Neighbors, Random Forest, Gradient Boosting, Decision Tree, Support Vector Machine (SVM) & Naive Bayes.

 * 📌 **Deploying Models using Gradio** I build a web application using Gradio, integrating a machine learning model into a production environment where it can take in an input and return an output